adelbarre/python-loggingdaemonrunner/README.rst

   http://www.python.org/dev/peps/pep-3143

 This module requires the python-daemon package.
-On Debian-based systems it can be installed by running
+On Debian-based systems it can be installed by running:

   apt-get install python-daemon